 Quest, Inc., makes a difference in the lives of nearly 1,000 people each day.
 For over 50 years, Quest has supported Central Floridians with developmental and intellectual disabilities by offering choices and opportunities to live, learn, work and play.
 Quest offers a wide range of services and support for individuals with developmental and intellectual disabilities.
 Our company can be a valuable resource by providing a safe place to call home, quality long term care, education, therapy and early intervention services for children, employment for youth and adults and a place for retreat and respite.
 Quest’s mission, through quality and innovation, is to build communities where people with disabilities achieve their goals.
 Each Quest team member plays an important role in providing the individuals we serve with superior service, care and support.

-At Quest Inc, the Validation Program Coordinator under minimal supervision, develops, trains, and oversees skill acquisition programs that enable persons served to achieve their goals.
+At Quest Inc, the Group Home Training Coordinator under minimal supervision, develops, trains, and oversees skill acquisition programs that enable persons served to achieve their goals.
 Promotes resident skill acquisition as a value of the program.
 Assists DSP staff to increase competency in programming.

-· Develop skill acquisition programs while ensuring linkage with support plan goals for individuals receiving services in Quest Group Homes.
+· Develop residential programs that support individual goals receiving services in Quest Group Homes.
 Promote programs to enhance and increase residents’ independence.

 · Assist staff to maintain a family home atmosphere and a positive environment.
 Provide positive interaction with residents and co-workers and respect individual differences.
 Serve as a role model in the environment.